 For family law solicitors, understanding Part 25 is not optional.
 A report obtained without court permission is inadmissible.
 A report that does not comply with Practice Direction 25B may be challenged and excluded.
 Getting the procedural framework right from the outset protects the client, protects the case, and protects the expert.

 Part 25 contains six rules.
 Each rule addresses a distinct aspect of the expert evidence framework in family proceedings.
+Click each rule to expand the full explanation.

 Practice Direction 25B supplements FPR Part 25 with 12 mandatory requirements for the content of every expert report in family proceedings.
 A report that omits any of these elements may be challenged as non-compliant and the court may refuse to admit it.
+Expert Witness UK carries out a compliance review of all reports before delivery.

 The expert's full name, professional qualifications, and the institution that awarded them.
 Where the expert holds a specialist register status (such as GMC Specialist Register or HCPC Register), this must be stated.